Skip to main content

 • Per participant in long-term learning mobility of VET learners (ErasmusPro)

-• Per participant in any activity with third countries not associated to the Programme
+• Per participant in any individual activity taking place in a third country not associated to the Programme

 Budget category - Travel